Theoretical Foundations of Conformal Prediction: Aggregating conformal sets

+Note that using the sets $\cC'_k$ in place of $\cC_k$ ensures that this loss is monotone and is right-continuous, as required by Theorem~\ref{thm:risk_control}. \end{proof}

-In addition to the lower bound on the coverage, under weak technical conditions we can also establish an upper bound of $1-\alpha + \frac{1}{n+1}$ (as in Theorem~\ref{thm:upper-bound} earlier).
+In addition to the lower bound on the coverage, under mild continuity assumptions on the data we can establish an upper bound of $1-\alpha + \frac{1}{n+1}$ (as in Theorem~\ref{thm:upper-bound}).
 This means that calibrating after aggregation leads to sets with almost exactly the desired coverage level, unlike the original majority-vote approach of Section~\ref{sec:aggregating_via_majority_vote} above.
 In this way, calibrating after aggregation adapts to the amount of distinct information in each initial set $\cC_k$.